Earl of Dublin

-Earl of Dublin is a title that has been created three times in British and Irish history.
+Earl of Dublin is a title that has been created three times in British and Irish history, for members of the British royal family.

 It was created first on 22 October 1766 in the Peerage of Ireland for Prince Henry, Duke of Cumberland and Strathearn, younger brother of King George III.
 This title became extinct in 1790 upon the Duke's dying childless.
 It was created again on 24 April 1799, again in the Peerage of Ireland, for Prince Edward, Duke of Kent and Strathearn, fourth son of George III.
 This title became extinct upon his death without sons, in 1820.
 It was created a third time on 10 September 1849 (or according to some sources, 17 January 1850) in the Peerage of the United Kingdom for Albert Edward, Prince of Wales, eldest son of Queen Victoria.